“Abundance of Soil Mites (Arachnida: Acari) In a Natural Soil of Central Argentina” (2005)

 Sustainable Agriculture and Food Security” (2012) .

 This article discusses a study regarding soil invertebrates, biological control agents (BCAs), and pollinators.
 These organisms benefit agricultural systems greatly, and can be used in many different ways.
 Reducing the amount of soil invertebrates will reduce its beneficial services.
 This experiment discusses how soil invertebrates regulate microbial activity in soils.
 It has very good information and is a great source, and has sophisticated information.
-Therefore, this site scored a 7.4+ on the scale.

 “The Short-Term Impact of Forest Fire on Soil Invertebrates in the Miombo”.
 (2005)